How Will Your Ultrasound Be Performed?

 As early as four and one-half weeks but more commonly at about eight weeks’ gestation, your obstetrician or midwife may do an ultrasound to confirm pregnancy and rule out ectopic or molar pregnancy.
 At this stage, it is often easier to observe fetal heartbeat and activity by performing a transvaginal ultrasound.
 This involves the insertion of a wand or probe, which most women don’t find uncomfortably large, into the vagina.
 The OB or technician will most likely apply a lubricant, or a lubricated condom-like sheath to make insertion more comfortable.
 By moving the transducer around, the OB can find the small, bean-like fetus in its gestational sac and identify the presence of cardiac activity, which presents as a “blink” of sorts.
 Measuring the fetus (“crown-rump length”) helps determine gestational age.
 If the heartbeat is visibly observed, general medical opinion is that the chances of the pregnancy continuing is greater than 95 percent.
 Most OBs keep a transvaginal ultrasound machine in their office, and can perform the ultrasound during a regular office visit.
 They can usually print this black-and-white image out as well, marking the area of cardiac activity with a “plus” sign.

-2D ultrasound at 8 weeksultrasound at 8 weeks detects heartbeat
+ultrasound at 8 weeks detects heartbeat

 As early as 18 weeks’ gestation it’s likely that gender can be determined via ultrasound.
 If an ultrasound is medically indicated, or if your OB or midwife has fudged a bit so that you can get a look at the gender, he or she may send you to an outside facility, generally a contracted lab or imaging center, or a hospital’s radiology department.
 When you call to make your appointment they will tell you if you’ll be able to get a keepsake tape of DVD of the ultrasound, and they’ll advise you of one key point: Drink lots of water.